Most often, it is followed immediately by another: “Or how about a webinar?”

 Finally, there’s the matter of cost.
 As mentioned, webinars offer a lower-costing alternative to seminars.
 Yet, while at first blush, this may appear to make your decision a no-brainer, this cost savings must be weighed against the acquisition costs of gaining new clients.
 It is quite possible that that expensive seminar may actually do better on a cost per new client basis.

 In conclusion, as with all elements of marketing, there is “no one size fits all.”
-The key to success in utilizing either method lies in having a real appreciation of the merits and drawbacks of each and an appreciation for how prospects “consume” such media.Return to Legal Marketing Article Library
+The key to success in utilizing either method lies in having a real appreciation of the merits and drawbacks of each and an appreciation for how target prospects approach their attorney decision-making process.Return to Legal Marketing Article Library